Luray Singing Tower Today

 Luray Singing Tower

 Luray’s carillon truly is a work of musical and visual art which has entertained, inspired, and educated thousands of visitors to the Shenandoah Valley.
 Many accomplished students have learned and performed recitals at the Luray Singing Tower.
 Preeminent carillonneurs from around the world have graced this instrument and captivated audiences.
 However, time, use, and simple wear and tear have placed its toll, not on the bells, but on the mechanisms and playing console of this wonderful instrument.
 The carillon is a machine, and there are problems inherent to all mechanical machines, and the carillon is not an exception.
 Parts wear, causing loose, fluctuating, warped, noisy, and frictional action.
-Virtually every moving part of this particular carillon was installed eighty years ago.
+Virtually every moving part of this particular carillon was installed over eighty years ago.

 Many advances in carillon playing action have evolved in the last eighty years.
 In whole, this renovation will allow the carillon to play for another eight or more decades.
 The bulk of the work will allow a greater range of expression, repeated notes, and open more possibilities of compositions to be played on this instrument.